 Saturday 11 July 2020 Coombe Bissett Down Nature Reserve Guided walk on the Wiltshire Wildlife Trust (WWT) Open Day

-The Open Day was cancelled because of Covid, but the reserve is open and you can of course visit independently, taking the necessary distancing precautions.
+The Open Day was cancelled because of Covid, but the reserve is still open and you can of course visit independently, taking the necessary distancing precautions.
 Download the information leaflet here.
 (The photo is of a marsh fritillary, taken on our visit last year.)

 This was the annual Open Day organised by the project, and the weather was absolutely perfect - although we were warned that the great birds often lie low in the heat of the day, we saw several.